 What is meant by full spectrum CBD / CBDa oil.

 Dun Agro Plant Products’ full spectrum oils are manufactured with hemp extracts made with supercritical CO² extraction.
-CO² extraction is a method for extracting (separating) substances from organic substances, without the use of harmful substances and heating.
+CO² extraction is a method for extracting (separating) substances from organic substances, without involving harmful substances and heating.
 In order to preserve all the substances from the hemp plant as much as possible, virtually no heating may take place.
 When heated, substances such as terpenes can be lost, which is a shame, because these natural flavors and fragrances have their own beneficial effect.

 By heating the oil, CBDa is converted to CBD, the disadvantage of this is that many other substances are destroyed.
 Another disadvantage of heating is that the non-psychotic substance THCa is converted into the psychotic substance THC.
 Since in the Netherlands the THC must be below 0.05%, this is disadvantageous.